 Also, an additional nice-to-have feature would be to temporarily save any entries/groups being created or edited when the database is locked.
 If a user creates or edits and entry/group, the database is auto-locked or locked by the user, then the user closes the app -> all changes are lost without warning.
 This currently happens if you lock the database manually and then close the app.
 At least, there should be a warning asking if you want to save your work before closing.
 Better would be the option to temporarily save the work so the next time the app is opened the user is able to continue editing/creating where they left off.
 Thoughts???

-#6 Updated by Wade Dugas about 5 years ago
+#6 Updated by Wade Dugas over 5 years ago

 I tracked down the issue with the bad pointer.
 The config needs to be initialized before it is called in the event filter.
 I'm still not sure why the call doesn't work from the event filter, but this fixes the problem.